Polarishq/nova-cli/README.md

 ````
 This will install the `nova` binary to `$GOBIN`.
 If it isn't in your PATH, you can run `export PATH=$PATH:$GOBIN`

+## Binaries

+We may also have have binaries for download on the (latest release)[https://github.com/splunknova/nova-cli/releases/latest].
+Shout out on (slack)[http://community.splunknova.com] if you need a particular binary!

 # Usage